BRIAN MEYETTE'S RV-7A

 Get Van's Aircraft Service Bulletins HERE

-The bible for aircraft building is FAA AC 43.13, available in print from various vendors like Avery and ACS (Aircraft Spruce), and available free as a series of PDF files from the FAA.
+The bible for aircraft building is FAA AC 43.13, available in print from various vendors like ACS (Aircraft Spruce), and available free as a series of PDF files from the FAA.
 Be sure to also get the March 3, 2008 AC 43.13-2B update HERE.

 See NASA Workmanship Standards HERE, and especially the the NASA wiring workmanship standards HERE.